thinc-org/cugetreg/README.md

     "Will this course conflict with my other courses?"

-    "This course is taught on different day in each section.
+    "Each section of this course is taught on different days.
 How do I choose?"

 And many other questions from many students trying to make their study plan for the semester.
 And we are one of them.